Powerlearnproject/se-day1-assignment-Mwxxxx3-1/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall is a linear sequential model suitable for projects with well-defined requirements.
+It progresses through phases in a one-way flow.

+• Agile is iterative and incremental, allowing for flexibility and continuous improvement.
+It is ideal for projects where requirements are expected to change frequently.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.